sindresorhus/Gifski/gifski-api/README.md

 The build will print "dropping unsupported crate type `cdylib`".
 This is normal and expected.

 This will create a static library in `./target/aarch64-apple-ios/release/libgifski.a`.
 You can add this library to your Xcode project.
+See [gifski.app](https://github.com/sindresorhus/Gifski) for an example how to use libgifski from Swift.

 You can also [use `cargo lipo` command](https://lib.rs/crates/cargo-lipo) to integrate with Xcode project to have it built automatically.